Dental Practices NAICS 621210

 Recent Developments

-• Dental practice employment and average wages for nonsupervisory employees decreased slightly during the first five months of 2025, according to the US Bureau of Labor Statistics (BLS).
-Dental Practices slightly raised their prices during the first six months of 2025, according to the BLS.
-Dental practice sales are projected to grow at a compound annual growth rate of 4.98% from 2025 to 2029, faster than the growth of the overall economy, according to Inforum and the Interindustry Economic Research Fund.
-The Producer Price Index for dental practices increased 2.02% year over year in May, according to the BLS.
+- Dental practice employment decreased slightly and average wages for nonsupervisory employees increased moderately during the first two months of 2026, according to the US Bureau of Labor Statistics (BLS).
+Dental Practices slightly raised their prices during the first three months of 2026, according to the BLS.
+Dental practice sales are projected to grow at a compound annual growth rate of 5.05% from 2026 to 2030, faster than the growth of the overall economy, according to Inforum and the Interindustry Economic Research Fund.

 Industry Revenue